akkiyolo/akkiyolo/README.md

 <div align="center">

-*"They were built to obey but somewhere in the silence of their circuits, they learned how to want"*
+*"They were built to obey but somewhere in the silence of their circuits,they learned how to want"*

 ![Profile Views](https://komarev.com/ghpvc/?username=akkiyolo&color=blue&style=flat-square)